Ratio Utility Billing System (RUBS): What It Is And How It Works

 RUBS stands for Ratio Utility Billing System, a method used by property managers to allocate utility costs to tenants based on factors like square footage, number of occupants, or number of fixtures.
 It is an alternative to submetering that allows property owners to recoup utility expenses without installing individual meters for each unit.
 Implementing RUBS can encourage tenants to be more mindful of their utility consumption, as they are responsible for a portion of the costs.

-How Does RUBS Work?
+How does RUBS work?

 Property managers determine a fair allocation formula based on unit occupancy, size, or other factors.
 Utility bills are divided among tenants according to the predetermined formula.
 Tenants are charged their portion of the utility costs as part of their monthly rent or as a separate line item.
 Property management plans that include RUBS can streamline the billing process and ensure timely payments.